robomaeyhem/WowBattleBot/README.md

 # WowBattleBot
 An IRC Bot that can play Pokemon

+# Music
+To listen to the music feature, go here https://discord.gg/0uMaFWa51QM5My1E and join the Voice Channel.

 # Commands
 Command parameters with `<>` are required, parameters with `[]` are optional.
 Commands seperated by a `|` do the same thing.